adriankuklinski/spaceport/README.md

 # Spaceport

-Spaceport is the central API service of the Cortex system, designed to fetch data from third-party APIs and share it with other microservices.
+Spaceport is the central API service of the Cosmos system, designed to fetch data from third-party APIs and share it with other microservices.

 ## Project Structure